tobiasbriones/blog/math/swe/drawing/drawing-a-sierpinski-petal-mandala-fractal-in-javafx/index.md

 playground.play();
 ```

-You can pass a `CANVAS_SCALE` value to get build more professional productions.
+You can pass a `CANVAS_SCALE` value to build more professional productions.

 In nearly 2,000 LoC, I wrote two drawings with animations, the implementations
 for the `FadeAnimLoop` `AnimationTimer`, a `Cycle` FSM object[^x] that manages
 the state of the animation[^x].
-In addition, I also implemented simulation
-recording, so for example, I can export the animations at *any resolution and
-frame rate* without frame loss.

-[^x]: OOP should be used to implement FSMs with mutable state instead of idiotic
+[^x]: OOP should be used to implement FSMs with mutable states instead of
-    "real world" analogies
+    idiotic "real world" analogies

-[^x]: Non-programmers who come from other fields are usually like "I wasn't able
+[^x]: Non-programmers who come from other fields are usually like, "I wasn't
-    to figure it out", when it comes to non-trivial visualizations, since
+    able to figure it out," when it comes to non-trivial visualizations since
     writing working programming logic is hard (not to say well-engineered code),
-    so here, in these cases, I decouple the state from other systems to bound it
+    so here, in these cases, **I decouple the state from other systems to
-    —Unbounded mutable state is always a red flag 🚩
+    bound it** —*Unbounded mutable state is always a red flag 🚩*

+In addition, I also implemented simulation recording, so, for example, I can
+export the animations at *any resolution and frame rate* without frame loss.

 With this, you can play around before writing the final application code for
 drawing and animating.